 The annual Florida State University Alumni Award for Distinguished Writing recognizes a living and renowned Florida State University graduate for a distinguished and influential body of published work.
 This work can be academic, non-fiction, fiction, or a combination.
-The winner will be acknowledged at Homecoming and will be sponsored by the Friends of FSU Libraries and coordinated through the FSU Alumni Association.

 2018 Winner - Diane Roberts